Online Business Colleges

-Why Get a Business Degree Online?
+- Why Get a Business Degree Online?

 Trying to obtain a business degree while juggling life and family obligations can be very stressful.
 Online classes can offer more flexible deadlines for lectures, tests, and project deadlines that can alleviate some of that stress.
 Below is the story of how one person has used online classes to obtain her business degree while taking care of her family.

-"I am the mother of four handsome young men, a full-time employee, a military veteran, and a full-time student.
-I attend University of Phoenix online while in pursuit of my Doctorate of Business Administration degree.
-After I completed my Master's degree, I was offered the opportunity to teach a couple of college classes as an adjunct professor, I enjoyed the experience so much, that I decided to pursue my doctorate degree so I can increase my professional opportunities by teaching in a full-time capacity.
+I am the mother of four handsome young men, a full-time employee, a military veteran, and a full-time student.
+I attend online classes while in pursuit of my Doctorate of Business Administration degree.
+After I completed my master's degree, I was offered the opportunity to teach a couple of college classes as an adjunct professor, I enjoyed the experience so much, that I decided to pursue my doctorate degree so I can increase my professional opportunities by teaching in a full-time capacity.

 This career move will allow me to spend more time with my boys, as I currently work at least 50 hours a week in order to support the family.
 When researching doctoral programs, I realized that many on-site programs require students to attend on a full-time basis, which essentially means I would be unable to work.
 Since that is not part of my everyday reality, I decided to explore online-based programs.
-More than a year into the program with University of Phoenix, I found that the program is definitely demanding and requires much of my time; however, the virtual presence of the classroom affords me the flexibility to complete all of my mandatory daily tasks then attend to my classwork at my own pace."
+More than a year into the online program, I found that the program is definitely demanding and requires much of my time; however, the virtual presence of the classroom affords me the flexibility to complete all of my mandatory daily tasks then attend to my classwork at my own pace."

 - Alicia (Florida)